Sprite (lightning): Characteristics

 In order to film sprites from Earth, special conditions must be present: 150–500 km of clear view to a powerful thunderstorm with positive lightning between cloud and ground, red-sensitive recording equipment, and a black unlit sky.

+Mechanism

+Sprites occur near the top of the mesosphere at about 80 km altitude in response to the electric field generated by lightning flashes in underlying thunderstorms.
+When a sufficiently large positive lightning strike carries charges to the ground, the cloud top is left with a strongly negative net charge.
+This can be modeled as a quasi-static electric dipole and for less than 10 milliseconds a strong electric field is generated in the region above the thunderstorm.
+In the low pressure of the upper mesosphere the breakdown voltage is drastically reduced, allowing for an electron avalanche to occur.
+Sprites get their characteristic red color from excitation of nitrogen in the low pressure environment of the upper mesosphere.
+At such low pressures quenching by atomic oxygen is much faster than that of nitrogen, allowing for nitrogen emissions to dominate despite no difference in composition.

 Sprite halo

 Sprites are sometimes preceded, by about 1 millisecond, by a sprite halo, a pancake-shaped region of weak, transient optical emissions approximately 50 km across and 10 km thick.
 The halo is centered at about 70 km altitude above the initiating lightning strike.
 These halos are thought to be produced by the same physical process that produces sprites, but for which the ionization is too weak to cross the threshold required for streamer formation.
 They are sometimes mistaken for ELVES, due to their visual similarity and short duration.

 Research carried out at Stanford University in 2000 indicates that, unlike sprites with bright vertical columnar structure, occurrence of sprite halos is not unusual in association with normal (negative) lightning discharges.

 Research in 2004 by scientists from Tohoku University found that very low frequency emissions occur at the same time as the sprite, indicating that a discharge within the cloud may generate the sprites.